WorldHealthOrganization/app/docs/ROADMAP.md

   * We are building in the capabilities into v0.1 from the technical perspective
 * Triage survey telling users whether or not they should go to the hospital
   * Blockers: full definition on what the survey entails + legal review on the implications of making medical suggestions
-  * _Question:_ do we want to link to an existing triage survey in a webview for v0.1, and if so, which one?

 Non-Technical Requirements for v0.1: